 The heat exchanger is used to lower governor oil temperature when the governor operates in high ambient temperatures.
 It should be used whenever the governor will go above 93 °C (200 °F) maximum operating temperature.
-When a governor heat exchanger is needed, it can be added without change or conversion to the PG-200/PG-300.
+When a governor heat exchanger is needed, it can be added to the PG-500 without change or conversion.